-Paralegals are professionals trained in both the substance of law and in legal procedure who use that knowledge and those skills to provide a broad range of legal services under the supervision and direction of an attorney.
-Paralegals may not provide legal services directly to the public, except as permitted by law.
+The program is committed to producing well educated, capable, and ethically aware graduates who, although they may not provide legal services to the public except as permitted by law, are prepared for careers as paralegals to attorneys in private, public, and corporate settings.
+Paralegals are professionals trained both in the substance of the law and in legal procedure who use that knowledge and those skills to provide a broad range of legal services under the supervision and direction of an attorney.
+Specifically, the program goals are:

 Salary and Employment Information

 The Paralegal Studies Certificate Program prepares students for rewarding careers as paralegals or legal assistants to attorneys in private, public and corporate settings.
 Graduates may work in a variety of legal settings, including traditional law firms, financial institutions, hospital and corporate legal departments and government and administrative agencies.
 Many program graduates ultimately apply to law school and leverage the substantive law and practical skills learned in the paralegal studies program for an early advantage in the first year of law school.

 From the Bureau of Labor Statistics

 - Occupational Outlook Handbook: Paralegals and Legal Assistants

 - Occupational Outlook Handbook Summary (pdf)

 - Summary of Birmingham Area Paralegal Salaries (pdf)

 - National Association of Legal Assistants